Love Lost, Chapter 1a: Concessions.

 Two humans and three Dark-types, approaching from the east.

-A gardevoir used her psychic powers to awaken the ralts that slept in her arms and against her breast with a message: "it's time to run again."
+A gardevoir used her psychic powers to awaken the ralts that slept in her arms and against her breast with a message: "It's time to run again."
 She teleported herself alone to a high tree branch and looked across the canopy.
 Lake Muramis would make a natural barrier since she could glide above the water's surface, but if they carried surfing pokemon, that would not matter.
 She needed something that could discourage them, like human eyes that would summon authorities.
-The city lights of Linalool were too far away; the trappers would cut them off.
+The city lights of Linalool were too far away; these trappers would cut them off.
 She teleported down and took up her daughter again.
 East to Rennin felt like her best option.

 Underbrush slowed her progress.
 She relied on telekinesis to help push it out of the way since her arms were occupied.
 A faint flash made her check behind herself.
 Another flash, from a burst of flame.
 Fire from a Dark-type, most likely houndooms literally blazing a trail.